LucianBuzzo/articles/mini-libs/article.markdown

-I'd previously only used the (excellent) [jquery-cookie](https://github.com/carhartl/jquery-cookie) plugin, which conveniently wraps document.cookie manipulation into something a little easier to digest, so this was a bit of an eye-opener for me..
+I'd previously only used the (excellent) [jquery-cookie](https://github.com/carhartl/jquery-cookie) plugin, which conveniently wraps document.cookie manipulation into something a little easier to digest, so this was a bit of an eye-opener for me.
-I think the finished product was a success, It's not very flexible but it does what it says on the tin.
+I think the finished product was a success, it's not very flexible but it does what it says on the tin.